gabrielpucci/sensum-web/README.md

 1. Polishing up the UI.

    - We could use something like [swipeable components](https://www.npmjs.com/package/react-swipeable) to navigate sensations.
-We should look out for
    - (TODO)

 2. Adding the entire functionality of the sensum-mobile's Tamagotchi

+## A few suggestions

+- If the browser offers a native tool to deal with it, use that tool.
+- Try to make stuff as accessible and fun as possible
+- Don't mind old browsers.
+We shouldn't be held back by Windows.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).